mattsherwood87/CoNNECT/docs/source/administration/booking.rst

    MRI calender shown in week view.

 Step 5: Once into bookings, select the desired date and time specified by the subject.
-A menu will be displayed, such as :numref: 'booking step5'.
+A menu will be displayed, such as :numref:`booking step5`.
 Choose the dropdown menu to specify the duration of the scan.
 Correct the time in Service Details if necessary.

 .. _booking step5: